-Makati experienced massive developments of commercial and office space in the last few years, with more international companies making it home to their regional offices.
-The biggest business district is now located in Makati, and a leading hub in Asia.
+Makati experienced massive developments in commercial and office space in the last few years, with more international companies making it home to their regional offices.
+The biggest business district is now located in Makati and a leading hub in Asia.

 You can find some of the tallest skyscrapers here, with office spaces, mixed-use projects, various condo projects.
 Makati is famous for having a high number of condominium projects.

 Expats love Makati.
-Being more tidy and with higher standards makes it one of the most expensive areas, nationally.
+Being tidier and with higher standards makes it one of the most expensive areas, nationally.

 However, the price growth is also the highest.
 According to Colliers International, the average price of a condominium increased by more than 10% in 2017.